 This thesis explores the idea of getting rid of page table structures all

-together and base the mapping of virtual to physical addresses on spe-

-cially crafted functions (for example non-cryptographic hash functions
+together and base the mapping of virtual to physical addresses on specially crafted functions (for example non-cryptographic hash functions

 [Mit+21]).
-Hash functions implemented by simple arithmetic instruc-

-tions are orders of magnitude faster than the multiple memory accesses
+Hash functions implemented by simple arithmetic instructions are orders of magnitude faster than the multiple memory accesses

 required by a page table walk [TB14].
 Allowing them to be defined in

-software gives the operating system a lot of flexibility to fit the imple-

-mentation of the mapping function to the custom needs of applications.
+software gives the operating system a lot of flexibility to fit the implementation of the mapping function to the custom needs of applications.

 1